nacin023/connecticut-home-prices/README.md

 ### Project Context

-This project examines the real estate market in Connecticut, focusing on single-family home sales between 2006 and 2021.
-The data, sourced from the Connecticut Office of Policy and Management (OPM), provides insights into property transactions exceeding $2,000.
-The primary aim of this analysis is to explore trends in home sales, understand key factors influencing property values, and build a predictive model to estimate future sale prices.
+This project analyzes the Connecticut real estate market, specifically focusing on single-family home sales from 2006 to 2021.
+The data, provided by the Connecticut Office of Policy and Management (OPM), includes property transactions exceeding $2,000.
+The goal is to examine trends in home sales, identify the key factors influencing property values, and build a robust predictive model to estimate future sale prices.

+The project’s results are intended to serve as a decision-making tool for real estate professionals, investors, and policymakers, enabling them to make informed decisions based on market dynamics, historical trends, and property valuation drivers.

 ### Main Goal

-To develop an approach for forecasting single-family home prices in Connecticut, utilizing historical sales data to identify patterns and drivers of property valuation.
-This model serves as a tool for real estate professionals, investors, and policymakers to make informed decisions based on market dynamics.
+The primary aim of this project is to develop a model for forecasting single-family home prices in Connecticut.
+By utilizing historical sales data, the model will uncover patterns and drivers that impact property valuations, offering insights into pricing strategies, investment opportunities, and policy recommendations.

 ### Key Metrics
+The analysis focuses on the following key metrics:

-- Year-over-year changes in sale prices and assessed values.
+Year-over-year changes in sale prices and assessed values.
-- Sales ratio trends, representing the relationship between assessed value and sale price.
+Sales ratio trends, representing the relationship between assessed value and sale price.
-- Key drivers influencing sale prices.
+Key drivers influencing sale prices, including assessed value, market demand, and geographic factors.

 ### [Data Source](https://catalog.data.gov/dataset/real-estate-sales-2001-2018)